utelecon/utelecon.github.io/src/pages/en/utol/lecturers/information/index.md

         <画像省略>
         * If you have not yet created any labels, click “Create new display label”, enter a label name
         * If you wish to assign multiple labels, select another label from the drop-down list, displayed after clicking “Add display label”
     * **Target audience**: You can select the target audience for information notices.
-(As for the User group function, please see “[Using User Group Function in UTOL (for course instructors・TAs](/en/utol/settings/user_groups/)”).
+(As for the User group function, please see “[Using User Group Function in UTOL (for course instructors / TAs](/en/utol/settings/user_groups/)”).
 3. Click “Confirm” to proceed.
 4. Please ensure that the content of the information notices you entered is exactly as you intended.
 Also, you can use the “Preview” screen to reproduce the display on the page of enrolled students.
 5. Click “Register”.
 When you see “Registration completed” on the screen, it means your procedure was successful.